-Most people like to identify, classify, and file everything they see and hear into nice little boxes, especially music.
+When something evades definition, it can provoke anxiety.
+Most people are put at ease by identifying, classifying, and filing everything they see and hear into nice little boxes, especially music.
 But L.A.-based singer Kelela is perfectly comfortable being ambiguous.
-If you don’t know the name Kelela (born Kelela Mizanekristos), you should.
-She released her debut mixtape Cut 4 Me on October 1 and has been gaining buzz ever since, she even landed a spot on Beyoncé's blog, The BeyHive.
-Mostly because Cut For Me is one of the most compelling entries into the heated realm of new R&B this year.
+Kelela (born Kelela Mizanekristos) released her debut mixtape Cut 4 Me on October 1 and it quickly became recognized as one of the most compelling entries into the heated realm of new R&B this year.

 Since releasing her mixtape, Kelela has played a series of live performances (her performances at CMJ landed her in the New York Times) and she’s been working on her forthcoming album.
 In the meantime, she caught the attention of former Complex covergirl Solange who selected one of Kelela’s songs for her recent Saint Heron compilation, the first release from her new label, Saint Records.

 With her name growing, we had Kelela swing by the Complex offices.
 She told us about the challenges of growing up in Gaithursburg, Maryland as the daughter of Ethiopian immigrants before joking about her visceral aversion to conscious rap.
 We also talked about love advice, the bars Cam’ron allegedly recorded for her, and her mission to bring back the interlude...

 Listen to Kelela's "Go All Night"

 What was it like growing up in Maryland as the daughter of two first-generation Ethiopian immigrants?